-With the wet brine solution, you mix salt and water.
-The meat is then immersed in this liquid for an extended period of time.
-With a dry brine, the salt mix is patted onto the meat.
+To create a wet brine, mix salt and water.
+The meat is then immersed in this liquid for an extended period of time, from 2 hours up to a day.

 Now, there is such a thing as brining your brisket for too long.
-The most that you should brine brisket is 24 hours at a time.
-Any longer than this and the taste and the texture may be affected.
+The longest that you should brine brisket is 24 hours.
+Any longer than this and the taste and the texture may be negatively affected.

 You can follow similar guidelines for wet brining as well.
 At least 2 hours and no more than 24 hours at a time.
-Some people like to follow a rule that you should brine the meat for one hour per pound.
+Some people like to follow a rule that you should brine the meat for 1 hour per pound.

 Measure out the required amount of salt into a bowl.
 Sprinkle the salt on one side completely.
 Then, carefully rub the salt into the brisket.
-If you are using a dry rub, then mix it up and press it into the meat now.
+If you are using a dry rub, mix it up and press it into the meat now.

 Flip the brisket over and repeat with the other side.